WHAT ARE A LEVELS?

 Which AS and A levels are changing?

 AS and A level specifications are changing over the next few years.
-From September 2015 we will be offering these new specifications in the following subjects:
+From September 2016 we will be offering new specifications in the following subjects:

 What are the main changes?

-- These qualifications are changing from modular to linear assessment, with all exams taking place at the end of the course.
+- A Level qualifications are changing from modular to linear assessment, with exams taking place at the end of the course.

-- The AS becomes a stand-alone qualification, which doesn’t contribute to the A level grade.
+- The AS is a stand-alone qualification, which doesn’t contribute to the A level grade.

 - In Science subjects, practical coursework will no longer contribute to your AS or A level grade.
 There will be 12 practical activities across the two-year A level, leading to a separate certificate to endorse practical skills.
 Exams will test practical knowledge and understanding, with practical-based questions forming 15% of the total A level assessment.